ayacomputer/11-Note-Taker/README.md

 ## Usage

-  Following image shows this application's functionality(questions).
+  Following image shows this application's functionality.
+  You can add the notes and text, save it and delete it.
  ![This is an image of the product.](./public//assets/product.png)

  Heroku Link: [Click Here](https://arcane-citadel-56010.herokuapp.com/)

 <p align ="right">(<a href="#top">back to top</a>)</>